peteroupc/html3dutil/tutorials/glmath.md

 * By extension, given a triangle formed by point A, point B, and point (0,0,0), in that order, the cross product of A with B, in that order, is a normal of that triangle.

-In either case, whenever this particular normal points toward the viewer, the triangle's vertices are oriented counterclockwise for right-handed coordinate systems, or clockwise for left-handed systems.
+In either case, while this particular normal points toward the viewer, the triangle's vertices run in a counterclockwise path for right-handed coordinate systems, or a clockwise path for left-handed systems.
 (In general, there are two possible choices for normals, which each point in opposite directions.)

-### Orientation and face classification <a id=Orientation_and_face_classification></a>
+### Winding and face classification <a id=Winding_and_face_classification></a>

-A triangle has counterclockwise _orientation_ if its vertices are ordered in a counterclockwise path from the first to second to third to first vertex, in the triangle's two-dimensional projection in _window coordinates_ (which roughly correspond to its location on the screen or frame buffer).
-Otherwise, the triangle has clockwise orientation.
+A two-dimensional triangle has counterclockwise _winding_ if its vertices are ordered in a counterclockwise path from the first to second to third to first vertex.
+Otherwise, it has clockwise winding.
+If the triangle is in 3D space, it's first transformed into 2D _window coordinates_ before its winding is found.
+(Window coordinates roughly correspond to screen pixels.)

-By default, counterclockwise oriented triangles are _front faces_, and other triangles are _back faces_.
+By default, triangles with counterclockwise winding are _front faces_, and other triangles are _back faces_.
 To change which kinds of triangles are front faces, call the [`frontFace` method of Scene3D]{@link H3DU.Scene3D#frontFace}.

-#### Finding Orientation <a id=Finding_Orientation></a>
+#### Finding a triangle's winding <a id=Finding_a_triangle_s_winding></a>

-To find a triangle's orientation, do the following calculation (X1, X2, X3 and Y1, Y2, Y3 are the window coordinates of its vertices).
+To find a triangle's winding, do the following calculation (X1, X2, X3 and Y1, Y2, Y3 are the window coordinates of its vertices).
 Note that half of the result will be the triangle's signed area.

     (X3 - X1) * (Y3 - Y2) - (X3 - X2) * (Y3 - Y1)

 If the result is positive (resp. negative), and the window space X axis points right and the Y axis points...

-* ...up (which is the case in WebGL), then the triangle's vertices are oriented counterclockwise (resp. clockwise).
+* ...up (which is the case in WebGL), then the triangle has counterclockwise (resp. clockwise) winding.
-* ...down, then the vertices are oriented clockwise (resp. counterclockwise).
+* ...down, then the triangle has clockwise (resp. counterclockwise) winding.